colorfulbrain/DSAforCCmap/README.md

 # Steps
 ## Download and unzip the DICOM files
 <br />After unzip, the file name should be ImageFileName05.dcm.
-## Python packages
+## Run Python codes
-<br />install opencv, skimage, pydicom in the python
+<br />1. install opencv, skimage, pydicom in the python
-<br />replace _skeletonize.py in your python skimage package with _skeletonize.py in our
+<br />2. replace _skeletonize.py in your python skimage package with _skeletonize.py in the git directory
+<br />3. keep ImageFileName05.dcm and codes4mapping_CC_Tmax.ipynb in the same directory
+<br />4. run  codes4mapping_CC_Tmax.ipynb